csc530/vuebulma/docs/components/form/BulmaFormFields.md

 #### isExpanded

-*Requires [Control Group](#bulmaformcontrolgroup) parent and siblling control elements*
+*Requires [Control Group](#bulmaformcontrolgroup) parent and sibling control elements*

 Type: `boolean` | `undefined`

-Whether the form control and input should take up the full width of its container.
+Whether the form control and input should take up the full width of its parent control group.

 #### leftIcon